HackOvert/BinaryNinjaSnippets/README.md

 ```
 ...snip...
 Function sub_404860 calls 8 function(s).
-  Callee 1: Call site @ <ref: x86_64@0x404867>, calls function fileno which is a ImportedFunctionSymbol.
+  Callee 1: Call site @ 0x404867, calls function fileno which is a ImportedFunctionSymbol.
-  Callee 2: Call site @ <ref: x86_64@0x404873>, calls function __freading which is a ImportedFunctionSymbol.
+  Callee 2: Call site @ 0x404873, calls function __freading which is a ImportedFunctionSymbol.
-  Callee 3: Call site @ <ref: x86_64@0x40487f>, calls function sub_4048e0 which is a FunctionSymbol.
+  Callee 3: Call site @ 0x40487f, calls function sub_4048e0 which is a FunctionSymbol.
-  Callee 4: Call site @ <ref: x86_64@0x404888>, calls function __errno_location which is a ImportedFunctionSymbol.
+  Callee 4: Call site @ 0x404888, calls function __errno_location which is a ImportedFunctionSymbol.
-  Callee 5: Call site @ <ref: x86_64@0x404896>, calls function fclose which is a ImportedFunctionSymbol.
+  Callee 5: Call site @ 0x404896, calls function fclose which is a ImportedFunctionSymbol.
-  Callee 6: Call site @ <ref: x86_64@0x4048ab>, calls function fileno which is a ImportedFunctionSymbol.
+  Callee 6: Call site @ 0x4048ab, calls function fileno which is a ImportedFunctionSymbol.
-  Callee 7: Call site @ <ref: x86_64@0x4048b9>, calls function lseek which is a ImportedFunctionSymbol.
+  Callee 7: Call site @ 0x4048b9, calls function lseek which is a ImportedFunctionSymbol.
-  Callee 8: Call site @ <ref: x86_64@0x4048cb>, calls function fclose which is a ImportedFunctionSymbol.
+  Callee 8: Call site @ 0x4048cb, calls function fclose which is a ImportedFunctionSymbol.

 Function sub_4048e0 calls 4 function(s).
-  Callee 1: Call site @ <ref: x86_64@0x4048e9>, calls function __freading which is a ImportedFunctionSymbol.
+  Callee 1: Call site @ 0x4048e9, calls function __freading which is a ImportedFunctionSymbol.
-  Callee 2: Call site @ <ref: x86_64@0x4048fe>, calls function fflush which is a ImportedFunctionSymbol.
+  Callee 2: Call site @ 0x4048fe, calls function fflush which is a ImportedFunctionSymbol.
-  Callee 3: Call site @ <ref: x86_64@0x404912>, calls function sub_404920 which is a FunctionSymbol.
+  Callee 3: Call site @ 0x404912, calls function sub_404920 which is a FunctionSymbol.
-  Callee 4: Call site @ <ref: x86_64@0x40491b>, calls function fflush which is a ImportedFunctionSymbol.
+  Callee 4: Call site @ 0x40491b, calls function fflush which is a ImportedFunctionSymbol.
 ...snip...
 ```